Private Equity × AI Adoption

 I'm a fractional CTPO with over 20 years in product and engineering leadership across PE-backed businesses, scale-ups, and enterprise.
 I've held the line between investor expectations and engineering reality, and I know what both sides need to hear.

-Most recently at a Blackstone portfolio company, I was involved in two AI delivery experiments that have since become the reference points I use with every PE client.
+Most recently at a Blackstone portfolio company, I ran two AI delivery experiments that have since become the reference points I use with every PE client.
 One proved that a small team with the right tools can compress an 18-month product rebuild into 90 days.
 The other proved that a single developer, given AI tooling and no bureaucratic overhead, can deliver production software in five days for the cost of a monthly subscription.

 Previously: product and engineering leadership at LearnPro Group, Filtered, and a range of PE-backed and VC-backed software businesses across the UK and Europe.